pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 In the example above, your code needs to read into the `pfs/A` or `pfs/B` directory because only one of them exists in the datum.
-To simplify your code, you can add a `name` field to the `pfs` object and give the same name to each of the input repos.
+To simplify your code, you can add the `name` field to the `pfs` object and give the same name to each of the input repos.
 For example, you can add, the `name` field with the value `C` to the input repositories `A` and `B`: